aws-solutions-library-samples/guidance-for-multi-cluster-application-management-with-karmada-and-amazon-eks/README.md

 <img src="multi-cluster-application-management-with-karmada-and-amazon-eks-karmada-control-plane.png" width=70%>
 <br/>
-<i>Figure 1: Multi-cluster application management with Amazon EKS and Karmada - Karmada control plane and managed clusters </i>
+<i>Figure 1: Multi-cluster application management with Amazon EKS and Karmada - Control plane and managed clusters </i>
 </div>
 <br/>
 1. User interacts with the Karmada API server (part of Karmada Control Plane) using the `kubectl` utility with the Karmada plugin and a Network Load Balancer as the endpoint.<br/>